 Employers often require new hires to complete a probationary period before their permanent position is confirmed.

-In this free guide, we’ve set out some of the most relevant employment rights and confirmed whether they apply within probation.
+In this exclusive checklist, our HR experts have set out some of the most relevant employment rights and confirmed whether they apply within probation.
+This includes: